Google’s AI tool lets users trigger mobile app actions with natural language instructions

 Google is investigating ways AI might be used to ground natural language instructions to smartphone app actions.
 In a study accepted to the 2020 Association for Computational Linguistics (ACL) conference, researchers at the company propose corpora to train models that would alleviate the need to maneuver through apps, which could be useful for people with visual impairments.

-When coordinating efforts and accomplishing tasks involving sequences of actions, for example following a recipe to bake a birthday cake, people provide each other with instructions.
+When coordinating efforts and accomplishing tasks involving sequences of actions — for example, following a recipe to bake a birthday cake — people provide each other with instructions.
 With this in mind, the researchers set out to establish a baseline for AI agents that can help with similar interactions.
 Given a set of instructions, these agents would ideally predict a sequence of app actions as well as the screens and interactive elements produced as the app transitions from one screen to another.

-In their paper, the researchers describe a two-step solution comprising an action phrase-extraction step and a grounding step.
+In their paper, the researchers describe a two-step solution comprising an action-phrase extraction step and a grounding step.
 Action-phrase extraction identifies the operation, object, and argument descriptions from multi-step instructions using a Transformer model.
 (An “area attention” module within the model allows it to attend to a group of adjacent words in the instruction as a whole for decoding a description.)
 Grounding matches the extracted operation and object descriptions with a UI object on the screen, again using a Transformer model but one that contextually represents UI objects and grounds object descriptions to them.

 The coauthors created three new data sets to train and evaluate their action-phrase extraction and grounding model: